 If Done Right, It’s Surprisingly Satisfying

 “Financial responsibility is the bomb” – said nobody ever.
-I also doubt that popcorn is anybody’s favorite food, either (is it really even a food?).
+I also doubt that popcorn is anybody’s favourite food, either (is it really even a food?).
 But if you do money – or popcorn – right, you’ll be pleasantly surprised as to how satisfying it is.

 The soft, yet crunchy popcorn kernels; the sight of a healthy savings account.
 Little pleasures you never thought you’d be this excited about.